• Skip to main content

 • Stir in the sugar and yeast.
 Keep aside for 10 minutes until bubbly.

-• In a large bowl, combine the flours, salt, and olive oil.
+• In the bowl of a stand mixer, combine the flour, salt, and olive oil.

-• Add the yeast mixture and mix well with a fork or your hand till a rough scraggy dough forms.
+• Add the yeast mixture and mix well with a spatula until a rough, shaggy dough forms.

 • Keep a baking tray ready, lined with Silpat or parchment paper.